RBI: How deposit and/or exchange the ₹2000 banknotes?

 Some important features of the press release with ₹2000 exchange rules :

 Notice - Be alert!
-Don't disclose the financial or banking details and don't share OTP with any customer care executive.
+Don't share the financial or banking details and don't share OTP to customer care executive.
 Protect yourself from Frauds and Scams.
 Report to Cyber Crime Bureau or Call 1930 as soon as possible to protect your earnings and others.

 • Under the “Clean Note Policy” of the Reserve Bank of India, ₹2000 denomination banknotes will be withdrawn from circulation